SuperbCoders/superb_text_constructor/README.md

 The first defined namespace is the default namespace.
 It means that if the partial could not be found in namespace directory, partial from the default namespace will be used.

+### Groups

+You can group similar blocks in WYSIWYG editor:

+    namespace :default do
+      # ...
+      group :images do
+        use :image
+        use :gallery
+        use :slideshow
+      end
+      # ...
+    end

+These controls will be grouped and will be represented in WYSIWYG editor as the single dropdown button.

 ## Usage

 Follow the steps below to add WYSIWYG editor to your model.